0xharib/0xharib.github.io/_posts/2023-01-31-data-groening.md

 ## Level 1: Anecdotal Evidence aka Favourable Sampling

-The simplest and probably most convincing approach to story telling is to present highly specific anecdotal data.
+The simplest approach to story telling is to present highly specific anecdotal data.

 Here is an example:

 ![Anecdotal Evidence]({{ site.baseurl }}/assets/images/2023/anecdotalEvidence.png)

-While it makes for a great story, Shankar's singular experience tells me little about what my experience will be.
+While it makes for a great story, Shankar's singular experience tells me little about what my user journey could look like.
 ## Level 2: Cherry Picking aka Favourable Filtering

 Something slightly better and less obvious is cherry picking / selective filtering.
-Presenting a statistic helps legitimize the statement to some extent but those reading the fine print and quick to be convinced otherwise.
+Presenting a statistic helps legitimize the statement to some extent but those reading the fine print are quick to be convinced otherwise.

 ![Cherry Picking]({{ site.baseurl }}/assets/images/2023/toothpaste.png)